MaxLascombe/small-side-projects/README.md

 Project to simulate the interaction of masses in space.
 I programmed the laws of gravity and momentum to displace the different masses on the screen and have them collide.
 (Note: click anywhere on screen to add a new mass.)

+## Image editor (img_editor.html)

+In this project, I just wanted to play around with programming an image editor / paint equivalent for mac that works directly in a browser.

+## Lines (lines.html)

+After making the π project, I wanted to keep working with a similar idea.
+This project fills the screen with random lines of random color.

 ## π (pi.html)

 After being inspired from a similar art piece, I wanted to make a program that broke down the digits of π into colors (each number 0-9 has its own color).
 A line is then added between the colors of two consecutive digits, to make this cool looking design.

-## Lines (lines.html)

-After making the π project, I wanted to keep working with a similar idea.
-This project fills the screen with random lines of random color.

 ## War (war.html)